Fatim44/ET721_Fall2025/project3/Project3/starter/report.md

 ## Before and After: Results Summary

-Before adding unit tests to the Flask application, the overall test coverage was very low.
-Only a small portion of the application logic was being tested, which made it difficult to confidently modify or extend the code.
-Many functions and database interactions were untested, increasing the risk of runtime errors and unexpected failures.
-At this stage, even small changes could cause bugs without being immediately detected.
+Before adding unit tests to the Flask application, the project had very limited test coverage.
+Most of the application logic and database interactions were not tested at all.
+Because of this, it was hard to feel confident when making changes to the code.
+Even small updates could introduce bugs without being noticed right away.
+At this stage, understanding how different parts of the application worked required manually running the app and checking behavior by trial and error.

-After implementing unit tests using pytest, the test coverage significantly improved.
-By writing tests for the data models and validating required fields, the project achieved a much higher level of confidence in its core functionality.
-The final test coverage reached a strong level suitable for a production-ready application.
-In total, multiple unit tests were added to validate model creation, database constraints, and application behavior.
+After implementing unit tests using pytest, the situation improved significantly.
+Writing tests for the data models helped confirm that required fields were enforced correctly and that objects were being created as expected.
+The tests made it easier to verify functionality without manually running the application each time.
+Overall, the project reached a much more reliable state, with stronger confidence that core features were working properly.
+Multiple unit tests were added, and test coverage increased to a level appropriate for a real-world application.

 ## Untested Code: Effects

-Before tests were written, it was difficult to fully understand all features and edge cases of the codebase.
-Without tests, verifying correctness required manually running the application and testing each endpoint by hand, which was time-consuming and error-prone.
-For example, missing required database fields caused runtime errors that were not obvious until execution.
-Testing the API manually also increased the chance of overlooking edge cases.
+Working with untested code was difficult and time-consuming.
+Without tests, it was not always clear how different features were supposed to behave or what edge cases needed to be handled.
+Errors such as missing required database fields only appeared at runtime, which made debugging more frustrating.

-Manually testing the API required setting up the server, sending requests, and checking responses, which made development slower and less reliable.
-This highlighted the importance of automated testing in modern software development.
+Manually testing the API also required extra steps, such as starting the server, sending requests, and checking responses.
+This process was slow and made it easy to miss potential problems.
+These challenges clearly showed why relying only on manual testing is not practical for larger or growing applications.

 ## Benefits of Unit and API Testing

-Unit and API testing greatly improved the stability and reliability of the application.
-Unit tests ensured that individual components, such as database models, behaved as expected.
-API tests verified that endpoints returned correct responses and handled invalid input properly.
-Together, these tests made it easier to detect bugs early in the development process.
+Unit and API testing provided many benefits to the development process.
+Unit tests ensured that individual components, such as database models, behaved correctly on their own.
+API tests helped confirm that endpoints responded properly and handled data as expected.
+Together, these tests made the application more stable and easier to maintain.

-Testing also made the code easier to understand.
-Reading test cases helped clarify how functions and models were intended to be used, making future development more efficient.
+Another major benefit was clarity.
+The tests acted as documentation, showing how different parts of the application were intended to work.
+This made it easier to understand the code and would make future updates or collaboration much smoother.

 ## Role of Continuous Integration (CI)

-Continuous Integration (CI) plays a crucial role in maintaining software quality.
-By automatically running tests whenever code is pushed to GitHub, CI ensures that new changes do not break existing functionality.
-This automated feedback loop reduces deployment risks and increases confidence among developers and stakeholders.
-CI encourages best practices and helps maintain long-term project stability.
+Continuous Integration (CI) plays an important role in maintaining software quality.
+By automatically running tests whenever code is pushed to GitHub, CI helps catch errors early.
+This prevents broken code from being merged and reduces the risk of deployment issues.
+CI also encourages consistent testing practices and helps maintain long-term project stability.

 ## Future Improvements

-In the future, additional tests can be added to cover more API endpoints and edge cases.
-Increasing code coverage further and integrating coverage reports into CI workflows would continue improving code quality.
-Expanding tests to include performance and integration testing would also strengthen the application as it scales.
+In the future, more tests could be added to cover additional API endpoints and edge cases.
+Increasing code coverage further and integrating coverage reports directly into the CI workflow would improve visibility into test quality.
+Adding integration and performance tests would also help ensure the application continues to perform well as it grows.